BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 ![installextension-ezgif.com-optimize.gif](/tutorials/bg3-mod-helper/installextension-ezgif.com-optimize.gif)

-> It is recommended that you restart vscode after installing.
-In fact, you should restart vscode everytime you change your workspace for ensurance.
+> It is recommended that you restart VSCode after installing.
+In fact, you should restart VSCode everytime you change your workspace for ensurance.
 {.is-warning}

 ## Getting Started